-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current year.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-For each key audit matter, a description of how our audit addressed the matter is set out below:

 7425 Sahab Towor-Alttakhassusi Street Riyadh- KSA.

 P.O Box.
-8306, Riyadh 11482 www.mazars.sa

-Tel: +966 920028229 Fax: +966 11477 4924
+8306, Riyadh 11482 Tel: +966 920028229 Fax: +966 114774924 www.mazars.sa